Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 #### Other Design Considerations

 Designing a system that is going to deal with digital money and is going to run on an uncontrolled environment (end users devices) where anyone can add new components its quite challenging.
 Several concerns have to be addressed in order to make the system reliable.
-The most obvious ones are:
+Some very important ones are:

-* How do we prevent money to be lost in the event that one device gets suddenly shut down and transactional processes are interrupted?
+* How do we prevent money from being lost in the event that one device suddenly shuts down and the transactional process gets interrupted?
 * How do we prevent one component from stealing funds from others?
 * How do we prevent users to loose their funds if their device is lost or stolen?

-Thinking carefully about each of the system requirements described above, a lot of questions similar to these arise.
-So far most of those questions had been addressed and a system architecture has emerged out of finding the answers to all those questions.
+Thinking carefully about each of the system requirements described above, a lot of similar questions arise.
+So far most of those questions have been addressed and a system architecture has emerged out of finding the answers to all those questions.

 <br>
 ### Architecture